fletch3555/SparkMaxSim-java/README.md

 This is a redistribution of the SparkMax-java library provided by [REV Robotics](https://revrobotics.com) for the [FIRST Robotics Competition](https://firstinspires.org/robotics/frc).

-This version adds support for the Desktop Simulation features of [WPILib](https://wpilib.org) and also adds support for the Sendable APIs.
+This version adds support for the Desktop Simulation features of [WPILib](https://wpilib.org).

 ## Adding the dependency